geoffchisnall/geoffchisnall.github.io/_posts/2021-06-01-FunboxEasyEnum-Writeup.md

 This is my first Offensive Security writeup of a machine on their Proving Grounds platform.
 <br>
-I signed up for the free 3 hour trial and managed to do 2 easy machines and get this writeup done before the timer expired.
+I signed up for the free labs and managed to do 2 easy machines and get this writeup done before the daily 3 hour timer expired.

 ## Enumeration